Missing persons cases along U.S. Route 29 in Virginia: Morgan Dana Harrington

 Morgan Dana Harrington was a 20-year-old student at Virginia Tech when she disappeared from Charlottesville near John Paul Jones Arena while attending a Metallica concert on October 17, 2009.
 Her body was found at Anchorage Farm in Albemarle County months later on January 26, 2010.
 On September 15, 2015, Jesse Matthew was formally charged with first degree murder and abduction with intent to defile in the murder of Morgan Harrington.

 Samantha Clarke

 19-year-old Samantha Ann Clarke was last seen in Orange shortly after midnight on September 13, 2010.
 On Friday, January 15, 2021, the Town of Orange Police Department reclassified her disappearance as a murder.
 “Due to new information and advances in investigative and forensic technology, Samantha’s missing person investigation has been reclassified as an active abduction and murder investigation,” according to OPD Chief.

 Sage Smith

 Sage Smith, also known as Dashad and Unique, was a 19-year-old transgender woman who went missing on November 20, 2012.
 She was last seen waiting for a date near downtown Charlottesville, approximately three and a half miles south of the Albemarle County location where Alexis Murphy's abandoned car was found in August 2013.
-Sage Smith's case went cold and remains unsolved.
-Erik McFadden remains a missing person of interest in the case.
+Erik McFadden was the last person known to have seen Sage before her disappearance.
+Shortly after telling Charlottesville police he and Sage had made plans to meet that day and agreeing to a further interview, McFadden went missing for over a decade.
+Though Sage Smith's case had gone cold and remains unsolved, in November 2025 police announced they had located McFadden in Los Angeles while he was in the process of trying to change his name.
+Erik McFadden remains a person of interest in the case, with police asking to hear from anyone who has information regarding him and his whereabouts since he went missing.